 Knowing this, don’t just go ask your attorney for a revocable trust.
 He may give you what is called a testamentary trust.
 A testamentary trust is a “revocable trust,” because the testator could revoke the will and make out a new one.
 It is written to be part of your will.
 The will describes the trust and lays out all of its terms.
 After the testator (person making the will) dies, all of the property of the deceased is probated under the will, and then it is placed or “funded” into the trust for long term administration.
 Because the testamentary trust is part of the probate process, the courts and the lawyers will be involved with it as long as it exists.
 The fees will go on until all the property is gone.
 You want to avoid probate and you can, but not with a testamentary trust.

 The latest edition of my book, Protecting Your Financial Future, walks you through revocable trusts and how to use them for your benefit.
 This book has been a Time-Warner Book-of-the-Month Club, which means it is fun enough to read that Time-Warner figures book clubs should read it.
-Get your copy now for only $14.99, and get the free DVD, Using the Law to Make Money and Protect Your Assets ($19.99 value) included.
+Get your copy now for only $19.95, and also receive the free DVD, Using the Law to Make Money and Protect Your Assets ($19.99 value).